tee8z/lightning-sentinel/README.md

     - https://medium.com/shibinco/create-a-telegram-bot-using-botfather-and-get-the-api-token-900ba00e0f39

 ### How to run:
-- To run this on ubuntu 20.04, make sure you have the CC linker installed by running:
+- Build the binary from source using the Dockerfile or download the binary from the github release
-    - `sudo apt install build-essential`
+- Copy the built binary to where you would like to run the service
-    - `sudo apt-get install libssl-dev pkg-config autoconf`
+- Don't forget to make the binary excutable with: `chmod +x lightning-sentinel`
-- Create a Settings.toml file from the Settings.default.toml at the root of the machine
+- Create a Settings.toml file from the Settings.default.toml at the root of the directory the service will run in
 - Add your telegram bot ID recieved from botfather
 - Then set the binary up as a service using the following configuration in a file name lightning-sentinel.service:
  `